TiVaT: A Transformer with a Single Unified Mechanism for Capturing Asynchronous Dependencies in Multivariate Time Series Forecasting: Experiment Details

-All experiments were implemented using PyTorch (Paszke et al., 2019) and conducted on a multi-GPU setup consisting of NVIDIA A100 GPUs, each with 80GB of memory.
-For optimization, we employed the ADAM optimizer (Kingma \& Ba, 2015) with an initial learning rate selected from the range \{$10^{-3}$, $5 \times 10^{-4}$, $10^{-4}$\}, and utilized L2 loss as the loss function.
-The batch size was chosen from \{4, 16, 32\} across all experimental configurations.
-The number of Joint Axis Attention Blocks in our model was varied, with values selected from \{2, 3, 4\}, while the dimension of the series representation was chosen from {128, 256, 512, 1024}.
-Within each Joint Axis Attention Block, the parameter representing the percentage of the temporal axis (Per$_{\Delta_{t}}$) and variable (Per$_{\Delta_{v}}$) axis was set between 0.1 and 0.8.
-Additionally, the number of parameters for both the self-axis(Num $R_q^{self}$) and the temporal-variable axis(Num $R_q$) was selected from the set \{20, 40, 60, 80\}.
-Detailed model configuration information is presented in Table~\ref{tbl:cfg}.
+The batch size was selected from \{4, 8, 16, 32, 64\} across all experimental configurations.
+The number of JA attention blocks in the model was varied, with values chosen from the \{2, 3, 4\}.
+The dimension of the series representation was selected from \{128, 256, 512, 1024\}.
+For each JA attention Block, the percentage parameters for the temporal axis ($p_t$) and variate axis ($p_v$) were set within the range of 0.1 to 0.8.
+Additionally, the number of samples for both the self-axis pool ($K^{self}$) and the cross-axis pool ($K^{cross}$) was chosen from \{10, 20, 30, 40, 60, 80\}.